Also see Oxfam America Advocacy Fund (Non-profit)

-In December 2016, only after losing thousands of donors Oxfam admitted that it had made a mistake in the dispute with Johansson.
+In December 2016, only after losing thousands of donors, Oxfam admitted that it had made a mistake in the dispute with Johansson.

 Attacks on President Trump

-Additionally, The organization opposed Trump’s federal budget proposals that would cut federal funding.
+Additionally, the organization opposed Trump’s federal budget proposals that would cut federal funding.

-In order to bolster their argument that trade deals beneficial to the United States are bad and should thus be opposed, Oxfam America called attention to a previous trade deal with Colombia that resulted in a 300% windfall for America.
+In order to bolster its argument that trade deals beneficial to the United States are bad and should thus be opposed, Oxfam America called attention to a previous trade deal with Colombia that resulted in a 300% windfall for America.

-Oxfam America’s sister organization Oxfam America Advocacy Fund a 501(c)(4) works together with Oxfam America, but has “fewer limitations on spending” namely lobbying for legislative action related to Oxfam America’s goals.
+Oxfam America’s sister organization Oxfam America Advocacy Fund, a 501(c)(4), works together with Oxfam America, but has “fewer limitations on spending” namely lobbying for legislative action related to Oxfam America’s goals.

-In 2016, Oxfam America spent over $86 million and the organization’s end of year net assets stood at a massive $65 million.
+In 2016, Oxfam America spent over $86 million, and the organization’s end of year net assets stood at a massive $65 million.

 Oxfam America claims to “rely almost entirely on funding from individual donors, foundations, and corporations.”

-Abby Maxman is currently the President of Oxfam America and has been with Oxfam America since the start of 2017.
-Prior to her work at Oxfam America, she served as Deputy Secretary General of CARE International in Geneva and has also worked with the U.S. Peace Corps, the U.S. EPA, and the U.S. Department of Agriculture.
+Abby Maxman is currently the president of Oxfam America and has been with Oxfam America since the start of 2017.
+Prior to her work at Oxfam America, she served as deputy secretary general of CARE International in Geneva and has also worked with the U.S. Peace Corps, the U.S. EPA, and the U.S. Department of Agriculture.